-Cordyceps mushroom is highly nutritious rich in essential amino acids (lysine, glutamic acid, proline, and threonine), vitamins like B1, B2, B12 and K, different kinds of carbohydrates such as monosaccharide, oligosaccharides and various medicinally important polysaccharides, proteins, sterols, nucleosides, and other trace elements (3).
+Cordyceps mushroom benefits are due to high nutritious rich in essential amino acids (lysine, glutamic acid, proline, and threonine), vitamins like B1, B2, B12 and K, different kinds of carbohydrates such as monosaccharide, oligosaccharides and various medicinally important polysaccharides, proteins, sterols, nucleosides, and other trace elements (3).
 The fruiting body is also rich in unsaturated fatty acids (e.g., linoleic acid), which comprises about 70 % of the total fatty acids.
 The most abundant unsaturated acid was linoleic acid.
 A number of bioactive constituents present in this mushroom such as polysaccharides, cordycepin, mannitol, aminophenol and ergosterol with various pharmacological actions, such as nephroprotective, hepatoprotective, inflammatory effects, antioxidant and antiapoptotic properties (4).

 1. Treat anemia

-Cordyceps sinensis intake relaxes contractions in the liver blood vessel system, increase hepatic energy metabolism via increased blood flow in the liver and other organs and increase liver ATP levels which accelerate recovery and improvement of liver function in patients with anemia (hypoferric anemia) (5).
+Cordyceps sinensis intake relaxes contractions in the liver blood vessel system, increases hepatic energy metabolism via increased blood flow in the liver and other organs and increases liver ATP levels which accelerate recovery and improvement of liver function in patients with anemia (hypoferric anemia) (5).

 2. Immunomodulatory properties

 Polysaccharides obtained from Cordyceps sinensis enhance the phagocytic capacity of peritoneal macrophages, proliferation ability of spleen lymphocytes and defense against microbial invasion, leukocyte activation enhance the innate immune system (6).
-Furthermore, cordycepin found in this mushroom affected the actions of immune cells and the cytokine network (7).
+Hence cordyceps mushroom benefits due to cordycepin found in this mushroom affected the actions of immune cells and the cytokine network (7).

 3. Anti-inflammatory properties

-Cordyceps militaris mushroom contains active components which act as an anti-inflammatory agent that suppresses tissue injury associated with the pathological processes of many inflammatory diseases including bronchitis, inflammatory bowel disease, multiple sclerosis gastritis, and rheumatoid arthritis (8).
+Cordyceps mushroom benefits are mainly because of the active components that act as an anti-inflammatory.
+These suppress tissue injury associated with the pathological processes of many inflammatory diseases including bronchitis, inflammatory bowel disease, multiple sclerosis gastritis, and rheumatoid arthritis (8).